OkosunLab/SnakemakePipelines/README.md

 -e | --extra | Takes all remaining arguments and passes them to snakemake (MUST BE LAST) -h | --help | Display this message and exit

-My suggestion is to symlink this command in your ~/.local/bin/ so you can call it from anywhere on the system.
+If you have added ~/.local/bin/ to your PATH, I would suggest adding a symlink to this there, so you can call it from anywhere on the system.

 ```bash
 ln -s /path/to/RunSnakefile.sh ~/.local/bin/